Parks & Recreation Master Plan Update + Community and Aquatics Centre Feasibility Study

 Community and Aquatic Centre Feasibility Study

-Community and Aquatic Centre Feasibility Study will be conducted that will focus on current and growth-related needs for an indoor pool, indoor turf facility, and other recreational spaces.
-This Feasibility Study assesses:
+The Community and Aquatic Centre Feasibility Study focused on current and growth-related needs for an indoor pool, indoor turf facility, and other recreational spaces.
+The Feasibility Study assessed:

 • Cost estimates for constructing and operating the proposed facilities.